emgreen33/adp-userinfo-ruby/README.md

 # not applicable
 ```

-The generated documentation can be viewed by opening adp_userinfo/docs/_build/html/index.html in your browser.

 ## Tests ##

 Automated unit tests are available in tests folder.
 To run the tests, please complete the following steps.